-The development towards first ore in Q1 2019 at La Parrilla remains a key focus, now that the financing and key contracts are all in place.
-Development work is underway targeting first ore and ramp-up in Q1 2019 to mine 2 mtpa of Run of Mine and produce approximately 2,700 tonnes of tungsten concentrate and 500t of tin (Sn) concentrate per annum.
+Production started in December 2018 and with financing and key contracts all in place, development work is on track.
+The ramp-up phase, to mine 2 mtpa of Run of Mine and produce approximately 2,700 tonnes of tungsten concentrate and 500t of tin (Sn) concentrate per annum, is near completion.

 Régua has a current Australasian Joint Ore Reserves Committee compliant mineral resource of 5.46 million tonnes (“mt”) at a grade of 0.28% tungsten trioxide (“WO3“), with an indicated resource of 3.76mt at a grade of 0.304% WO3.

 The Mine is on-track targeting first ore in 2019.
 Régua will be a low cost Mine as W is able to utilise existing adits and the crushing plant which is already in place.
 This will increase W Resources tungsten production profile to over 3,800 tpa.

 Development & Key Milestones